NREL-Sienna/PowerSimulations.jl/README.md

 [![Build Status](https://travis-ci.org/NREL/PowerSimulations.jl.svg?branch=master)](https://travis-ci.org/NREL/PowerSimulations.jl)
 [![Build status](https://ci.appveyor.com/api/projects/status/nem37qv34iarl5j9/branch/master?svg=true)](https://ci.appveyor.com/project/jd-lara/powersimulations-jl/branch/master)

-## PowerSimulations is currently Work in Progress.
+**PowerSimulations is currently work in progress.
 Many of the functionalities are not currently available.
-Please follow the instructions below if you want to test some of the code already developed.
+Please follow the instructions below if you want to test some of the code already developed.**

 ## The current implementation of the functionalities can be seen in the test codes.

 PowerSimulations.jl is a Julia package for power system simulations.
 The objectives of the PowerSimulations package are:
-- Provide a flexible modeling framework that can accomodate problems of different complexity and at different time-scales.
+- Provide a flexible modeling framework that can accommodate problems of different complexity and at different time-scales.

 - Streamline the construction of large scale optimization problems to avoid repetition of work when adding/modifying model details.